prashantchawla3/dynatrace_terraform/README.md

 ## Steps to Use Terraform Modules

 ### 1. Set Up Your Project Directory
 Create a new directory for your Terraform project.
 Inside this directory, create a `main.tf` file where you will define your infrastructure.
+Ensure you have set dyntrace api token and url in environment variables or define them in tfvars and api token has the correct scope(permissions)

 ### 2. Initialize the Directory
 Run `terraform init` in your project directory to initialize the directory and download necessary provider plugins.